catheism/Catheism/README.md

 Initiane and sustain Cat-projects (refer to The CAT framework)

-Care rourself as cat (refer to The Scripture for more guidance)
+Care yourself as cat (refer to The Scripture for more guidance)

 Use MEOW-rewuest (Mindful, Eloquent, Objective, Whineless) if you need help